MIND Diet: What Is It, Health Benefits & A Sample Meal Plan

 Research also suggests that dark green vegetable and berry consumption may reduce inflammation and oxidative stress—two key components of Alzheimer's disease and cognitive decline.

-Generally, the MIND diet also appears to reduce amyloid plaque production (which some research has found may be behind Alzheimer's).
+Generally, the MIND diet also appears to reduce amyloid plaque production7 (which some research has found may be behind Alzheimer's).

-Many of the foods on the MIND diet contain good sources of fiber, (nuts, seeds, fruits, and vegetables), which promote healthy digestion and a healthy gut microbiome overall.
+Many of the foods on the MIND diet contain good sources of fiber, (nuts, seeds, fruits, and vegetables), which promote healthy digestion8 and a healthy gut microbiome overall.

-Many of the components of the MIND diet contain heart-healthy properties—the nuts, seeds, avocado, and olives contain healthy monounsaturated fats, as well as the recommended amount of omega-3 fatty acids.
+Many of the components of the MIND diet contain heart-healthy properties—the nuts, seeds, avocado, and olives contain healthy monounsaturated fats, as well as the recommended amount of omega-3 fatty acids9.

 Many of the foods included on the MIND diet contain great sources of fiber (as mentioned above) as well as healthy fats from both plant and animal-based protein—all properties that are great for balancing blood sugar.

-Upon commencing the MIND diet, people may find that their blood sugar has improved due to the high-fiber, protein-packed, anti-inflammatory foods.
+Upon commencing the MIND diet, people may find that their blood sugar has improved due to the high-fiber, protein-packed, anti-inflammatory foods10.

 Below are the foods you should try to avoid.
 Although the diet technically allows these five foods up to a certain number of times per week, it's best to avoid them entirely if you can.